digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/data-sources/mysql.md

 |:--- |:--- |
 | Socket path | Path of the socket file |

-It is recommended to create a new MySQL database user so that you can control the access levels of ToolJet.
+It is recommended to create a new MySQL database user so that you can control the access levels of JumpStart.

 <div style={{textAlign: 'center'}}>